DiabloRex/HiC-Pro-Improved/README.md

 # HiC-Pro-Improved
 ### Current update (by DiabloRex):
 1. Added Compression to intermediate fastq files, reduce disk consumption!
 (Installation tested!
-Not Tested for running now!)
+Tested for running!)
-2. Parallel reads pairing process
+2. Parallel reads pairing process.
 3. Parallel map building and ice normalization.
 Number of working instance is controled by N_BUILD_MATRIX in config file.
+4. Added checks on sorting result, failed multiple times due to insufficient memory.

 ### An optimized and flexible pipeline for Hi-C data processing